 - Evidence of SEVIS fee payment.

-Evidence that you have maintained your prior status since entry into the U.S. If you are changing from an employment-based status such as H-1B or L-1, such evidence may include W-2 forms, a copy of your most recent pay voucher, or a letter from your employer confirming that you are still employed).
+- Evidence that you have maintained your prior status since entry into the U.S. If you are changing from an employment-based status (H or L) such evidence may include W-2 forms, a copy of paystub/paycheck, or a letter from your employer confirming that you are still employed.

 - Do not plan to travel internationally before adjudication.
 If you do, your application will be considered abandoned.

 - You are not eligible for employment (on-campus or off-campus) or other F-1 or J-1 benefits until your change of status has been approved.